ENJOY AN EPIC 7-DAY DUBAI ITINERARY

 7 DAYS IN DUBAI ITINERARY

 Okay, enough talking.
-Here are my ideas for a perfect Dubai one-week itinerary (or up to two-week itinerary).
+Here are my ideas for 7 days in Dubai.

 It is a great way to get adjusted to Dubai.
-While you enjoy the nice views of Burj Khalifa, one of the main attractions, you can take it easy the first day and hold off on getting into the crazy parts of Dubai.
+While you enjoy the nice views of Burj Khalifa you can take it easy on the first day and hold off on getting into the crazy parts of Dubai.

-This place is perfect to spend a full day (there are free and very stylish, showers, clean toilets, and you can either bring your own towels or you can book some sun beds and umbrellas).
+- There are free and very stylish showers, clean toilets, and you can either bring your own towels or book some sunbeds and umbrellas.

-There are sooooo many restaurants that you will definitely find something to your tastes.
-To see some amazing street art, walk along the rail stores and bring your camera.
+- There are sooooo many restaurants that you will definitely find something to your tastes.

-As beautiful as La Mer is in the daytime, it gets even better in the evening!
+La Mer is fun is in the daytime, but it gets even better in the evening!
 So before leaving too early, make sure to top your day off at La Mer.

 Click here to read more about this fun part of Dubai.

 After your first slow day in Dubai, it is time to dive into the craziest part of Dubai – Downtown Dubai.
-This will probably one of the busiest places during the week – but of course it is a must-see in 7 days in Dubai and you cannot not visit this area.
+This will probably one of the busiest places during the one week in Dubai.
+There are several main attractions in Downtown – so, plan a full day for this area.

 You can start your day in Dubai Mall, the biggest mall in the world with more than 1,200 fashion, food & entertainment options.
-Dubai Mall has its own aquarium, ice skating rink, etc.
+Dubai Mall has its own aquarium, ice skating rink, and much more!

-You´ll find cheaper lunch options in the food court, but outside of the mall, you also have great restaurants that offer fine dining.
+- You´ll find cheaper lunch options in the food court, but you also have great restaurants that offer fine dining outside of the mall.

-Even though, Dubai Mall is big it is still busy – especially on a Friday (Friday is the Sunday in the Islamic world but shops are still open and if your second day in Dubai is a Friday, change the itinerary a bit).
+- Even though Dubai Mall is big, it gets crowded.
+Especially on a Friday.
+Friday is the Sunday in the Islamic world, but shops are still open and if your second day in Dubai is a Friday, change the itinerary a bit.

-How to get there: You cannot miss Dubai Mall as it is located right next to Burj Khalifa.
+HOW TO GET TO DUBAI MALL: You cannot miss Dubai Mall as it is located next to Burj Khalifa.
 And you cannot miss Burj Khalifa…Just because it is sooooo tall.
-You can get there by metro/buses and it is also a popular drop-off point for sightseeing buses.
+You can get there by metro/bus, and it is also a popular drop-off point for sightseeing buses.

-If you get off at “Dubai Mall Metro Station,” you can either take another bus tat drop you off at the mall or you have to walk about one more kilometer to actually get into Dubai Mall (there are also buses available that bring you from the metro station closer to Dubai Mall.
+If you get off at “Dubai Mall Metro Station,” you can either take another bus tat drop you off at the mall or you have to walk about one more kilometer from Dubai Mall Metro Station to get into Dubai Mall.

-Afterwards, it is time to head to Burj Khalifa, which is just next to the Dubai Mall.
-If you are not scared of heights, there is an option to get to the “top of Burj Khalifa” and either visit level 124+125, or level 148.
+Afterward, it is time to head to Burj Khalifa.
+If you are not scared of heights, you can get to the “top of Burj Khalifa” and either visit level 124+125 or level 148.

-My top tip: Get your tickets in advance.
-If you want to buy your tickets at the ticket counter you will have to wait endlessly (seriously, it is a lot of waiting most of the time.
+- Get your tickets in advance.
+If you want to buy your tickets at the ticket counter, you will have to wait endlessly.
+Seriously, it is a lot of waiting most of the time.
 The lines get crazy there, and you need to plan for the time spent waiting in line.
 If you do not buy tickets in advance, you might still be lucky and buy some at the ticket center.

-This might take several hours, so if you actually visit the top of Burj Khalifa, you should probably go outside the mall (before you go up) so you can take pictures of Burj Khalifa during in the daylight.
+- Visiting Burj Khalifa might take several hours, so if you actually visit the top of Burj Khalifa, you should probably go outside the mall (before you go up) so you can take pictures of Burj Khalifa during daylight.
 It really depends on how much time you want to spend there, but I guess 2-3 hours is a minimum.

 Click here to find out about the ticket prices for Burj Khalifa: